-- Missing a dose of diabetic medication, tablets or insulin - Eating more carbohydrates than the body and/or medication can manage - Being mentally or emotionally stressed - Contracting an infection parents.
-If the child is unwell, is vomiting or has diarrhoea this can lead to dehydration.
-If the child is giving off a smell of pear drops or acetone this may be a sign of ketosis and dehydration and he/she will require urgent medical attention.
+- Missing a dose of diabetic medication, tablets or insulin - Eating more carbohydrates than the body and/or medication can manage - Being mentally or emotionally stressed - Contracting an infection

 The symptoms of hyperglycaemia include thirst and the passing of large amounts of urine.
 Tiredness and weight loss may indicate poor diabetic control.
-If these symptoms are observed members of staff should draw these signs to the attention of
+If these symptoms are observed members of staff should draw these signs to the attention of parents.
+If the child is unwell, is vomiting or has diarrhoea this can lead to dehydration.